MicrosoftDocs/azure-docs/articles/marketplace/cloud-partner-portal/power-bi/cpp-storefront-details-tab.md

 ![Marketing Artifacts section of the Storefront Details tab](./media/marketing-artifacts-section.png)

-Use the following table to complete the fields in this section.
+To complete the fields in this section, use the following table:

 |    Field                             |    Description                                                    |
 |   -----------                        |    -------------                                                  |